pieroproietti/penguins-eggs/README.md

 ## calamares and krill
  Calamares and Krill are powerful tools in the Eggs project [calamares](https://calamares.io), offering versatile installation options for Linux systems.
 The Eggs project was specifically designed to utilize Calamares as the default system installer, providing users with the flexibility to customize their installations using themes.
 However, Eggs goes beyond Calamares by introducing its own installer called Krill, which focuses on command-line interface (CLI) installations, particularly for server environments.

- Krill, like Calamares, adopts a CLI interface that closely resembles Calamares, ensuring a consistent user experience.
+ Krill adopts a CLI/TUI interface that closely resembles Calamares, ensuring a consistent user experience.
 Leveraging the same configuration files created by Eggs for Calamares, Krill maintains compatibility and allows for seamless transitions between desktop and server installations.
 By simply adding the flag during installation, Krill enables unattended installations, streamlining the process for system administrators.
 Fine-tuning installation parameters becomes effortless as the configuration values can be modified in the ```/etc/penguins-eggs.d/krill.yaml``` file, facilitating automated deployments.

 > [!TIP]
 > Thanks to the Eggs project's integration of Calamares and the introduction of Krill, users can enjoy a comprehensive installation toolkit.
 Whether one prefers the graphical interface of Calamares or the command-line efficiency of Krill, Eggs caters to diverse installation needs, making Linux setup a breeze.

 ## cuckoo
  Just like the cuckoo bird lays its eggs in the nests of other birds, the Eggs project introduces a similar concept in the form of a self-configuring PXE service.
 This service allows you to boot and install your ISO on networked computers that are not originally configured for your specific ISO.
-With the command "cuckoo," you can deploy a newly created ISO on an already installed system, or you can live to boot the ISO itself.
+With the command `cuckoo` you can deploy a newly created ISO on an already installed system, or you can live to boot the ISO itself.
 This means that you can either install your ISO on existing systems or directly run the ISO without the need for a permanent installation.

 > [!TIP]
 >  By leveraging the cuckoo command, the Eggs project provides a convenient method for deploying and testing your ISO on a variety of networked computers, expanding the possibilities for system installations and evaluations.